jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

     4000

 We have the same number of each dataset.
-Now, let's say we're looking for cats in a sea of dog images... how should we go about this?
-Let's say we only have 50 cat images and 5000 dogs images.
+We’ll have to build a function that creates unbalanced subsets of the dataset.

 ```python